Michael-Brodsky/PG/src/interfaces/readme.md

 Defines an interface for implementing the C++ "Mediator" pattern for mediator types.

 ### iserializable.h
-Defines an interface for creating objects that can be serialized into a data stream for transmission and storage.
+Defines an interface for creating objects that can be serialized into data streams for transmission and storage.